E-Gilley/Mint-Classics-Analysis/README.md

 - When calculating the 'Actual Profitability per unit' I needed to get the average price paid for a specific product.
 My original query just got the average of the column that contained the priced paid information.
 However, I realized this wouldn't take into account the quantity of an item that was ordered.
 The average had to be accurately weighted by how much of a product was ordered at a certain pice.

+# Queries Used

+If you're just here to make sure I know a thing or two about SQL and not interested in my ramblings, I'm going to just include all of the queries I wrote below in one place.
+I like your style.